This document is only valid 72 hours after printing. For the latest version please visit

 Contact details and notification forms for notifying incidents to the Panel are available on GOV.UK.

-The relevant team manager should notify managers in other agencies involved in the case as to the decision by the local authority with regards to notification and/or referral to Child Safeguarding Practice Review panel.
+The relevant team manager should notify managers in other agencies involved in the case as to the decision by the local authority with regards to notification and/or the need to hold a Rapid Review.
 Where there is any disagreement this should be discussed between the relevant managers and escalated as necessary through safeguarding leads.

 3. Death of or Serious Harm to a Child in Care